ThreeLetters/differential.js/README.md

 ### Properties Object

-The properties object can be an an object or an array of objects.
+The properties object can be an object or an array of objects.

 ```js
 {